 The degree may be taken full-time over one year or part-time over two years.
 The course is divided into three components: Core Courses, Options, Research.
 MA students must take two core courses and two options.

-Core Courses: Feminism: Theories, Politics and Practices

-Feminist Research Methods and Perspectives

-Options: Women, Inequality and the State in Contemporary Ireland

-Gender, the Law and the Legal System in Ireland Women and History in 19th/20th Century Ireland Women in Early and Medieval Irish Sources Education and the Reproduction of Inequality

-Lesbian Studies and Queer Culture
+Feminism: Theories.
+Politics and Practices 1 Core Courses Feminist Research Methods and Perspectives Women, Inequality and the State in Contemporary Ireland 2.
+Options: Gender, the Law and the Legal System in Ireland Women and History in 19th/20th Century Ireland Women in Early and Medieval Irish Sources Education and the Reproduction of Inequality Lesbian Studies and Oueer Culture Women and Literature Gender and Film Gender and Development Women, the Visual Arts and Popular Culture Feminism and Political Theory Women.
+Gender.
+War and Peace Gender and Racism Women and Psychology

-Women, Writing and Creativity in Ireland

-Women and Literature Gender and Film

-Gender and Development

-Women, Media and Popular Culture

-Global Perspectives on Feminism and Women's Movements

-Feminism and Political Theory Women, Gender, War and Peace

-Histories of Sexualities Gender and Racism Women and Psychology